scala/make-release-notes/projects-2.12.md

     "org.scalacheck"                   %% "scalacheck"                % "1.11.6"          % "test"
     "org.scalacheck"                   %% "scalacheck"                % "1.12.5"          % "test"

-Note that ScalaCheck 1.13.0 is not yet published; see https://github.com/rickynils/scalacheck/issues/230.

 Other libraries, add in sbt using `libraryDependencies += ...`

     "org.typelevel"                    %% "macro-compat"              % "1.1.1"